OpenShot/openshot-qt/doc/AboutDoc/Documentation_About.rst

 where you can make changes before submitting them as a Pull Request.

 Editing on the web is perfectly workable.
-The only downside being that there is no real way to preview your changes.
+Rest files are automatically recognized by Github, to view the plain text version click on **raw** or the **edit** button.
+A workflow test is included in the repo, and will be included in the fork.
+However, you will need to activate this under **Actions**
+Once activated, it will automatically run after every commit.
+It will also generate the HTML version of the documentation as a so-called *artifact*, and can be downloaded as ZIP package under the workflow event in the *Action* page.

 With a local clone you can use a previewing editor or (if you have the necessary Sphinx tools installed) generate updated HTML docs and view them in a web browser.

 Sphinx
 ------
-`Spinx <https://en.wikipedia.org/wiki/Sphinx_(documentation_generator)>`_ was created to simply generate documentation from Python sourcecode.
+`Spinx <https://www.sphinx-doc.org/en/master/>`_ was created to simply generate documentation from Python sourcecode.
 It is written in Python, and also used in other environments.
 It is licensed under the BSD license.
-It can also export files for translation.

 Generating a local copy of the manual requires only the Python-based Sphinx documentation system and the Sphinx RTD theme.
 They can be installed  using most package managers, or via